 One of the tasks I’d given myself for my time on Orcas was to take another pass at my stubbornly unresolved desire to find “my piece of the puzzle.”
 How am I finding my place in our current political, economic, and social circumstances?
 Am I using my time and specific experience in the best way I can?

-What faces us is not at all like that.
+What faces us in this country right now is not at all like that.
 We need to be creating a new picture or a new pattern, made of both old and new parts, one that is constantly in motion and changing and that can help us know where we’re heading and, maybe, how we’ll move forward.

 For quite different reasons, the year 2005 was another time filled with reflection on where I’d been, how well I was doing what I was doing, and how I wanted to be working and living in the future.
 Though I don’t put too much significance on what I call the “big round birthdays,” I turned 60 that year.
 Both my job as the director of a national nonprofit and also my life and work in Seattle were filled with assessments of my role.